Balance Marketplace Provider Services Agreement

 This arbitration provision will continue to govern any Claim that may arise without regard to any termination or expiration of this Agreement.
 If any portion of this arbitration provision (other than the provisions prohibiting class-wide arbitration, joinder or consolidation) is deemed invalid or unenforceable under the FAA, it will not invalidate the remaining portions of this arbitration provision.
 If a conflict or inconsistency arises between the rules and procedures of the selected arbitration administrator and this arbitration provision, this arbitration provision will control.

 18.11 Construction.
 The headings contained in this Agreement are inserted for convenience only and do not affect the meaning or interpretation of this Agreement.
 The singular includes the plural, and the plural includes the singular.
 The terms “include” and “including” are not limiting.
 Reference to any agreement or other contract includes any permitted modifications, supplements, amendments, and replacements.
 Any reference to a URL will be deemed to mean that URL as may be updated from time to time.

 18.12 Counterparts.
 This Agreement may be executed in one or more counterparts, each of which will be an original but all of which taken together will constitute one and the same Agreement.

-“Actions” means actions, orders and requests submitted by Marketplace Provider via the Balance Platform.
+“Actions” means actions, orders and requests submitted by via the Marketplace to the Balance Platform.